tsupplis/cpm86-hacking/README.md

 - explore further CP/M-86 Big Brothers (PCP/M 2.04 and CCP/M 3.1).
 At first glance, they
 are giving you better CP/M-Plus like experience than the rough CP/M 2.2 interface of CP/M-86 but CCP/M-86 has a lot of quirks and PCP/M Keyboard configuration is a bit tricky (Fully IBM PC compatible?) .... to be explored
 - deliver a guide to rebuild CP/M-86 from its sources with all the patches, AT support and 2020 look and feel.
 It works well but publishing the fixes and the code may not be allowed. all sources of information and code to start were found on (http://www.cpm.z80.de/source.html).
 It just required a lot of effort to compare/consolidate code, annotations, patches and comparison with existing binary versions.
 A lot of fun.
+- try to pull/port a version of Emacs or VI on CP/M-86.
+I could not find one....

 ## Quick points on CP/M-86
-Although being a very primitive OS (in some cases actually enjoyably primitive...No time management at all outside of the clock, for example), it is possible to do quite an amount of things with a couple of good tools:
+Despite being a very primitive OS (in some cases actually enjoyably primitive...No time management at all outside of the clock, for example), it is possible to do quite an amount of things with a couple of good tools:
 - DR CB86 2.0 (http://www.cpm.z80.de/binary.html)
 - DR C86 1.32 (http://www.cpm.z80.de/binary.html)
 - Aztec C 3.2 (Although Aztec C 4.10 (ANSI) cross compilation from DOS is better) (https://www.aztecmuseum.ca/compilers.htm)